SoftInstigate/restheart-website/docs/security.md

  {% endhighlight %}

  the db and coll properties point to the collection with the users (userbase._accounts in this case).
- The other options control the cache that, if enabled, avoids the IDM to actually sends a query for each request.
+ The other options control the cache that avoids the IDM to actually sends a mongodb query for each request.

 The collection must have the following fields: